Crews broke through the attic and uncovered a wardrobe, nearly a century old and signed by decades of seminary students.

 Discovered early this year, the shoes are just part of a trove of relics unearthed during the construction.

-Adams County Historical Society archivist Ben Neely says these
+Adams County Historical Society archivist Ben Neely says these discoveries are among the most significant to occur in Gettysburg in recent years.

 Several letters had fallen between the floorboards and were lost, concealed in the basement ceiling, for decades.
 Among them was one letter dated July 3, 1863, the day of Pickett's Charge.
 It was sent to a soldier named George Dull of the 142nd Pennsylvania